gabgut/hands-on-go-3080775/README.md

+# This is a personal copy of the course material for practicing.
+All copyright belongs to their respective owners.

 # Hands-On Introduction: Go
 This is the repository for the LinkedIn Learning course Hands-On Introduction: Go.
 The full course is available from [LinkedIn Learning][lil-course-url].